 Cannabidiol (CBD) is perhaps most often quoted to be an effective anti-inflammatory, and supporter of the immune system.
 This gives the cannabinoid great relevance to the treatment of psoriasis.

-CBD as been known to inhibit the growth of keratinosytes – cells that renew the epithelium, by producing new cells.
-The decrease in the production of new skin cells can prevent the build up of skin cells – and effectively reduce the flakes of skin associated with psoriasis.
+CBD has been known to inhibit the growth of keratinosytes – cells that renew the epithelium, by producing new cells.
+The decrease in the production of new cells can prevent the build-up of surface skin cells.
+This can effectively reduce the occurrence of dry skin and flakes, widely associated with psoriasis.

 Is there any evidence?